 The award: £500

-Feedback: “The open day went extremely well with around 100 people attending on the day to look around our refurbished facilities and enjoy live music from local artists.
+Feedback after the event: “The open day went extremely well with around 100 people attending on the day to look around our refurbished facilities and enjoy live music from local artists.
 The Recording Studio Workshops and Song Club Session Tasters proved very popular and we are looking forward to encouraging more young people to engage in live music.

 “Thanks to our DFC grant, we were able to continue into the evening with live performances from Max Bianco from the Jar Family and James Leonard Hewitson and his band The Relevant People to coincide with Independent Venue Week.”
 Spokesperson from The Forum